hugoestr/hugoestr.github.io/research/actor_model_paper.md

   * Binding, looking up values of names that occur within
   * Resource management, actors have a banker that gives them space and time

+Behavior of message passing to an actor [240]

+  * Call the banker of R to approve the expenditure of resources by the caller
+  * The banker will probably eventually send a message to scheduler of T
+  * The scheduler will probably eventually send a message to the monitors of T
+  * The moinotors will probably eventually send a message to the intentions of T
+  * The intentions of T will probably eventually send a message to the continuation
+  * The continuation of T attempt to get work done

+Process of sending a message [240]

+  * Conceptually, when a message is passed, a new target is reusued or created
+  * Sending messages between actors is a universal control primitive
+  * Actors can talk directly to each other
+  * Sending a message to an actor is entirely free of side effects
+  * It is not guarantee that the target actor will send a message to the continuation
+  * The actor model is not like contour model

 # Benefits of using the Actor Model

 The paper has a series of lists that share many of the benefits from the actor model.
 They could roughly be categorized in conceptual and practical benefits.
 The main conceptual benefit is that by reducing computation to a single object with a well defined behavior you can formally derive the rest of computation.
 This should lead to easier ways for creating programs and understanding how they work via mathematical thinking.